-How is the P0C80 code repair?Start by checking the "Possible Causes" listed above.
+Start by checking the "Possible Causes" listed above.
 Visually inspect the related wiring harness and connectors.
 Check for damaged components and look for broken, bent, pushed out, or corroded connector's pins.

 The cost to diagnose the P0C80 code is 1.0 hour of labor.
-The auto repair labor rates vary widely across the country, and even within the same city.
-Most auto repairs shops charge between $75 and $150 per hour.
+The auto repair's diagnosis time and labor rates vary by location, vehicle's make and model, and even your engine type.
+Most auto repair shops charge between $75 and $150 per hour.

 Need more information on how to fix the P0C80 code?
 Get Access to Factory Service Manuals

 Get the P0C80 code diagnosed by a professional: Find a repair shop in your area